LexiFi/dead_code_analyzer/README.md

 # dead_code_analyzer
-Dead-code analyzer for OCaml
+Dead-code analyzer for OCaml (and more)

 ## Overview

-This tool scan a compiled OCaml project and report various warnings about suspicious code:
+This tool scans a compiled OCaml project and reports various warnings about suspicious code:

  - Values exported by .mli files but never used in any other module.